varunchitale/search-tweets-python/docs/source/clustering-users.rst

 Learning More With Twitter Data
 ###############################

-Twitter is the place to find out and share what is happening, with hundreds of millions of Tweets sent each and every day.
-We are a team a data scientists at Twitter who are trying to help people do more with this vast amount of data in less time.
+Twitter is what's happening and what people are talking about right now, with hundreds of millions of Tweets sent each day.
+We're a group of data scientists on the Twitter Data team who are helping people do more with this vast amount of data in less time.
 In this spirit, we are starting a series of tutorials that aim to help people work with Twitter data effectively.
 Each of the posts in this series centers around a real-life example project and provides MIT-licensed code that you can use to bootstrap your projects with our enterprise and premium API products.
 We hope this series is fruitful for you and we are excited to see what you'll build.

 **************************
 *Clustering Twitter Users*